 ]]>

-https://listorati.com/top-10-things-cancel-culture-has-surprisingly-not-canceled-yet/feed/ 0 9385
+https://listorati.com/top-10-things-cancel-culture-still-lets-slip-by-uncanceled/feed/ 0 9385

-Top 10 Historical Examples Of Cancel Culture https://listorati.com/top-10-historical-examples-of-cancel-culture/ https://listorati.com/top-10-historical-examples-of-cancel-culture/#respond Sat, 13 Jan 2024 19:47:15 +0000 https://listorati.com/top-10-historical-examples-of-cancel-culture/
+Top 10 Historical Moments of Cancel Culture https://listorati.com/top-10-historical-moments-of-cancel-culture/ https://listorati.com/top-10-historical-moments-of-cancel-culture/#respond Sat, 13 Jan 2024 19:47:15 +0000 https://listorati.com/top-10-historical-examples-of-cancel-culture/

 You might think cancel culture is a relatively new invention.
 Social media, particularly Twitter, seems to be obsessed with trying to get conservative people banished from their fields of work.
 These social media pile‑ons often have no effect.
 Some celebrities have successfully manipulated cancel culture for personal gain and used their online notoriety as a way to play the victim.

 But cancel culture existed long before the internet was born and “progressives” took the helm.
 For years, people have used spurn and blacklists to attack those who dare to rock the boat of public opinion.
 Throughout history, people have been “canceled” because of their gender, the color of their skin, or because they disagreed with the powers that be.
 Often they faced much worse than an online hate mob or being dropped from Netflix.
-They were thrown out of their homes, firebombed, even burned at the stake.
+They were thrown out of their homes, fire‑bombed, even burned at the stake.
 From historical rewritings to Hollywood blacklists, the trend of cancel culture has a rich and varied past.
 Here are ten notable examples.

-10 Ostracism in Ancient Athens
+10 Ostracism In Ancient Athens

 Some of the earliest known examples of people being canceled date back over two thousand years.
 In the 5th century B.C., the Ancient Greeks used to practice ostracism, where wrongdoers were sent into exile by popular vote.
 Cleisthenes – the “father of Athenian democracy” – is widely regarded to have created the punishment.